libraryofcelsus/Aetherius_AI_Assistant/readme.md

  To get Whisper working with cuda, you may need to run the commands: **.\venv\Scripts\activate**  **pip uninstall torch torchaudio**    **pip install torch torchvision torchaudio -f https://download.pytorch.org/whl/cu118/torch_stable.html**

 [Aetherius Usage Guide](https://www.libraryofcelsus.com/research/aetherius-usage-guide/)

+## For Discord Bot

+1. Go to: https://discord.com/developers and create a New Application for your Bot.

+2. Go to the Bot Tab in the Application and enable all Privileged Gateway Intents.

+3. Copy the Bot Token into the Discord_Bot.py script for Aetherius.

+4. Change the bots name if desired.
+(If using in a server and you don't want the memories to be per user, replace "str(ctx.author)" with something like "server".)

+5. Go to the OAuth2 tab and click the URL Generator sub-tab.

+6. Enable the bot and applications.commands checkboxes in "SCOPES"

+7. Enable the Administrator checkbox in "BOT PERMISSIONS"

+8. Use the link to add the bot to a server.

+9. DM the bot.

+*Bot Commands*

+!Agent <ENTER QUERY TO BOT>
+(Activates Aetherius's Sub-Agent Mode)

+!Heuristics <ENTER HEURISTIC>
+(Allows you to upload a Heuristic)

+!ImplicitSTM <ENTER SHORT TERM MEMORY>
+(Allows you to upload a Short Term Implicit Memory)

+!ExplicitSTM <ENTER SHORT TERM MEMORY>
+(Allows you to upload a Short Term Explicit Memory)

+!ImplicitLTM <ENTER LONG TERM MEMORY>
+(Allows you to upload a Long Term Implicit Memory)

+!ExplicitLTM <ENTER LONG TERM MEMORY>
+(Allows you to upload a Long Term Explicit Memory)

 ## Windows Installation